steinwurf/guzzle_sphinx_theme/README.rst

         "project_nav_name": "Project Name",
     }

+    # Set a logo that should be added in the top of the sidebar
+    html_logo = "my_logo.svg"

 There are a lot more ways to customize this theme, as this more comprehensive example shows: